Rail diploma tackles engineering skills shortage

 Close up of engineer's hands on track

-Faced with a growing skills gap in the rail sector, EEA had been asked by Transport for NSW to develop a course that would provide rail employees with a better understanding of the issues and fundamentals of track engineering.
+Faced with an urgent need for more skilled engineers to help deliver a massive rail investment pipeline, Transport for NSW asked Engineering Education Australia (EEA) to develop a course that would provide a sound understanding of the issues and fundamentals of track engineering.

-Getting tertiary institutions to understand the need for a rail-specific course was not easy.
-Eventually, EEA leveraged an existing relationship with AMC, a specialist maritime institute within the University of Tasmania.
+EEA took the idea to a number of tertiary institutions but failed to garner interest.
+Eventually, it leveraged an existing relationship with the Australian Maritime College (AMC), a specialist maritime institute within the University of Tasmania.

 “We’re often asked, what is a maritime college doing offering a rail diploma?
 The answer is, we’re not rail experts, we’re enablers with the will and support to make the program happen.”